 All characters, from a hauler to a hero have their own minds and behavior patterns.
 If you like games like The Settlers of Pharaoh you know how pleasant and interesting it is to watch people scurry about.

-- Build a medieval city
+- Build a medieval city;

-- Keep your people happy by providing them with necessary resources
+- Keep your people happy by providing them with necessary resources and services;

-- Gather resources and build industries
+- Gather resources, produce goods and build industries;

-- See reports and tune up your economy
+- See reports and tune up your economy;

 City Building and Population